dmwm/PHEDEX/Documentation/README/README-Agents.txt

 		drops should be made.
 Many agents do not expect outside access to their state directories.

+  -log		The log file into which the agent will redirect its
+                standard output and error.
+If no -log option is given, the agent output will be lost.
+Note that an agent will always daemonise itself; if you want to test interactively, use "-log $TTY", but remember to stop the agent after you are done with the tests.

   -out		The drop box directory for the next agent.
 More than one out link can be specified; the drops will
 		be copied to all of them.
 The directory can either